 How Much Does a CFO Make?

 However, there is another option.
 Businesses that aren’t quite ready or who can’t afford a full-time CFO can work with a fractional CFO.
 Also known as an outsourced CFO, a fractional CFO can work with you part-time to solve financial problems or provide long-term strategic advice.
-This can allow you to delay the decision to hire a full-time CFO until you’re truly ready.
+That can allow you to delay the decision to hire a full-time CFO until you’re truly ready.

 Check out our full-time vs fractional CFO calculator to do the math for yourself.